What is Vacuum Brewing?

 Brewing Steps

-Step 2: Add cold filtered water to the lower chamber (or pre-heat for faster brewing).
-Don't exceed the maximum fill line.
+Step 2: Add Water - Fill the lower chamber with cold filtered water (or pre-heat for faster brewing).
+Don't exceed the maximum fill line marked on the glass.

 ▶ How is vacuum coffee different from regular drip coffee?